-2Each attempted key generation succeeds with probability about 29%, as mentioned earlier, so the total time for key generation varies.
+2Each attempted key generation (for the non-f variants) succeeds with probability about 29%, as mentioned earlier, so the total time for key generation varies.
 However, the final successful key generation takes constant time, and it uses separate random numbers from the unsuccessful key-generation attempts.
 In other words, the information about secrets that is leaked through timing is information about secrets that are not used.